GloriaColmenares/Expansion-of-renewables/README.md

 ---
-General Instructions to run codes for "Expansion of Intermittent Renewables: Strategies, pass-through costs, and welfare distribution"
+General Instructions to run codes (in accumulative manner) for "Expansion of Intermittent Renewables: Strategies, pass-through costs, and welfare distribution"

 **************************************************************************************

-1. Go to file <R_paneldata> run *SFE.R* until line 1041 to obtain files sfe_one.xlsx and sfe_two.xlsx and tables
+1. Go to file <R_paneldata> and run *SFE.R* until line 1038 to obtain files sfe_one.xlsx and sfe_two.xlsx and tables
-2. Go to file <Stata> run *SFE.do* using excels in 1. as inputs
+2. Go to file <Stata> and run *SFE.do* using excels in 1. as inputs
-3. Run *R_paneldata_BLP* until line 553 to obtain file i1rv.cvs and tables
+3. Run *R_paneldata_BLP* until line 2003 to obtain file i1rv.cvs, i1rv25.cvs, i1rv60.cvs, i1rv100.cvs

 **************************************************************************************
-Use codes in file *BLP_python_**

-7. Run each case separately until line 2376 (each case takes around 20 hours)
-8. Go to *BLP_python_cf2* and run the entire code, each case separately (similar to step 7)
-9. Go to *BLP_python* and run lines 2378-2426 to gather all results in files pt.xlsx, cs.xlsx, curva.xlsx, ps.csv
+4. Go to file <Python> and run *TableA4+CFs.py* each regression in parallel (each case takes around 20 hours) to obtain files pt.xlsx, cs.xlsx, curva.xlsx, ps.csv.
+Replace (...) with your own directory route.
-10. Return to *R_paneldata_BLP* and run lines 576-946 using files in step 9 to obtain Tables and Figures
+5. With files in 1. go to *BLP.py* and continue running from 2012 to 2796 (to obtain tables and figures).
+6. To get additional regressions go to file <Python> and run codes *TableA6.py* and *tc.py*, each regression in parallel to extra results in table A6 and A9.

 ---
 The provided codes reproduce the following output files which are found inside the route Replication > R_paneldata > Output :